Exciton dissociation in two-dimensional transition metal dichalcogenides: Excited states and substrate effects: Results and discussion

-Now we can infer that the presence of a substrate makes the exciton more sensitive to the electric field which is favorable for exciton dissociation.
-Indeed, Fig.~\ref{fig5} (b) shows that the exciton dissociation time decreases much faster with the applied field when monolayer MoS$_2$ is deposited on a high dielectric constant substrate, which indicates that a smaller critical electric field $Ec$ is required to induce a dissociation dominating process.
-As illustrated in Fig.~\ref{fig5}c, there is an exponential decrease of the calculated critical field with the substrate dielectric constant for the four MX$_2$ monolayers.
-Moreover, the reduced exciton binding energy due to the substrate screening will lead to a long decay time \cite{41}, which implies that the substrate is more advantageous for exciton dissociation in its competition with decay processes.
-Therefore, dielectric substrate can be used to assist the field-induced exciton dissociation and significantly improve the electro-optical related device performance, particularly for photodetector and solar cell.
+We can now infer that the presence of a substrate makes the exciton more sensitive to the electric field, which is favorable for exciton dissociation.
+Indeed, Fig.~\ref{fig5} (b) shows that the exciton dissociation time decreases much faster with the applied field when monolayer MoS$_2$ is deposited on a high dielectric constant substrate, which indicates that a smaller critical electric field $Ec$ is required to induce a dissociation-dominating process.
+As illustrated in Fig.~\ref{fig5} (c), there is an exponential decrease in the calculated critical field with the substrate dielectric constant for the four MX$_2$ monolayers.
+Moreover, the reduced exciton binding energy due to the substrate screening will lead to a longer decay time \cite{41}, which implies that the substrate is more advantageous for exciton dissociation in its competition with decay processes.
+Therefore, a dielectric substrate can be used to assist the field-induced exciton dissociation and significantly improve the performance of electro-optical related devices, particularly photodetectors and solar cells.